darkenphp/docs/contents/index.md

 description: A lightweight PHP framework with a single-file component approach.
 ---

 # A Framework with a Twist

 > [!IMPORTANT]
-> This is work in progress and not yet ready for production use!
+> This is a work in progress and not yet ready for production use!

-Darken PHP merges the best of frameworks like Nuxt.js and Astro into a PHP-based system without the overhead of Node.js dependencies.
+Darken PHP combines the best ideas from frameworks like Nuxt.js and Astro into a PHP-based system—without the overhead of Node.js dependencies.
 It’s designed for simplicity, efficiency, and minimalism, offering a unique single-file component approach.

-### Single-File Components
+## Single-File Components

 ```php
 <?php
 $page = new class {
     #[\Darken\Attributes\RouteParam]
     public string $name;